12 min read

 • In Q3 2024, 55% of consumers reported spending less on dining out.

-Inflation has affected every facet of the restaurant industry in recent years, from food and labor costs to consumer behavior and pricing strategy.
+Restaurant industry inflation has affected every facet of operations in recent years, from food and labor costs to consumer behavior and pricing strategy.

 While inflation has cooled from its peak, it continues to influence how restaurants operate, price their offerings and interact with customers.

-This report compiles the most recent data to show how inflation reshaped the restaurant sector between 2020 and 2025.
+This report compiles the most recent data to show how restaurant industry inflation reshaped the sector between 2020 and 2025.

-Impact of Inflation on Employment and Labor Costs
+Impact of Restaurant Industry Inflation on Employment and Labor Costs

 Labor has been one of the hardest-hit operational costs during the inflation period.